RLadiesMX/rladiesmxsource/content/en/authors/josschavezf/_index.md

 ---

-I am a Ph.D.
-Student at [IBT-UNAM](https://ww.ibt.unam.mx) in the [Computational Genomics Lab](https://biocomputo.ibt.unam.mx) focused on bioinformatics and gene regulation.
+I'm a Postdoctoral Fellow at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu) focused on the development of open source software for spatial transcriptomics.

-I am interested in R package development, expanding R communities and teaching.
+Besides my work's project, I'm interested in R package development, expanding R communities, and teaching.

 Interests:

-- Genomics
 - Bioinformatics
 - Software Development
 - R Communities